 There are a few different activities that require taking down Titans, one of which includes crafting the Dawn Shield.
 Without a bit of direction though, simply locating them can be a pain — but we’re here to help.

 If you’re not playing a mission that involves killing a Titan, the quickest way to find them is in Freeplay.
 There are a number of different types of Titans scattered across the map.
-The first batch was tied to the “There Be Giants” event that ran during the Anthem’s launch weekend and we were still able to locate them after the event ended.
+The first batch of Titans was tied to the “There Be Giants” event that ran during Anthem‘s launch weekend in 2019, but we were still able to locate them well after the event ended.
 Below are the locations on the map, as well as what the area looks like.

 Valley of Tarsis

 This next Titan can be found in the Eastern Reach section of the map, which is fairly easy to locate.
 Once you’ve searched the Valley of Tarsis region, simply fly east and around any mountains or obstacles until you reach the location marked above.
-During the “There Be Giants” event, this Titan was called a Havoc Titan but the one we encountered was a standard Ancient Ash Titan, instead.
+During the “There Be Giants” event, this Titan was called a Havoc Titan, but the one players now encounter is a standard Ancient Ash Titan.

 Great Falls Canyon